Puerto Ricans decry austerity, hurricane help at hearing

 “If they don’t help pave the way for the board to improve the conditions of police officers, criminality is going to increase and officers are going to keep leaving,” said Gregorio Matias, vice president of Puerto Rico’s police association.

-Grijalva said the committee will soon revise the law that created the board and said it’s important to hear directly from people most affected by the economic crisis and the aftermath of the hurricane.
+Grijalva said the committee will soon revise the law that created the board and said it was important to hear directly from people most affected by the economic crisis and the aftermath of the hurricane.

+“We want to create a law that is more humane, more equal and less oppressive,” he said at the end of the hearing, adding that the law might be amended by April or May.
+“We have to prioritize the interests, the future of the people of Puerto Rico…There is some urgency, no question.”

 The hearing comes a day after the U.S. Government Accountability Office issued a report stating in part that some Puerto Rico municipalities are struggling financially because they have not been fully reimbursed for work already completed after the hurricane.

 The GAO said Puerto Rico has estimated it needs $132 billion to rebuild from Maria, and that the U.S. Federal Emergency Management Agency has obligated almost $4 billion in public assistance grant funding.
-The majority of that amount is meant for emergency work including debris removal and use of generators, according to the report, which did not include recommendations.

 The group of federal legislators met earlier behind closed doors with FEMA officials, and they are scheduled to meet on Monday with Puerto Rico’s governor and the federal control board.